influxdata/influxdb-client-python/README.rst

     from datetime import datetime, timedelta

     import pandas as pd
-    import rx
+    import reactivex as rx
-    from rx import operators as ops
+    from reactivex import operators as ops

     from influxdb_client import InfluxDBClient, Point, WriteOptions